sahithyandev/s3/src/content/docs/engineering-thermodynamics/01-introduction.md

 :::note

-Any relation between pressure, volume and temperature is called "equation of state".
+Any relation between pressure, volume and temperature (including the above) is called "equation of state".

 :::